dbeley/tuberank/README.md

 - Feature to delete a tag from a video
 - Feature to delete a tag when no video attached to it
 - Feature to reorder a list
+- Make tags have distinct names, no spaces but dashes

 ### Import function
 - add channel batch import feature
+- Add search by url + importing it automatically